 The theory of a magic or secret insurance formula is part urban legend and part truth.
 The insurance company provides its claims adjusters with a range of how much money they are allowed to offer in order to settle claims.
 These offers are not made right away but come through the negotiations process.
 Their job is to keep your payout as low as possible but no matter what, to not go over the allowed amount.
 In this way, the magic formula is only magical if you are okay with a potentially lower, pre-set amount.
 As an attorney, we work to maximize your settlement offer, which often means working with their supervisors or going to court.

-How to Value a Personal Injury in NYC
+How to Value a Personal Injury

-To determine the value of your claim after a personal injury in NYC, you should first look at the amount of any medical bills you have had to date.
+To determine the value of your claim after a personal injury, you should first look at the amount of any medical bills you have had to date.
 Any medical expenses associated with your injury should be calculated.
 Your doctor will need to let us know whether you will make a full recovery or need ongoing care.
 If you will need care, we need to know what that is and how much it is likely to cost, so it can be included in what we try to get settlement-wise.
 We will then add in the cost to repair your property and any wages you have lost due to seeking treatment or not being able to perform your job duties.
 Added together, this should represent the value of your case.

 Don’t Forget Negligence